-What you need to know about payments
+What you need to know about payment processing

 What things do I need to start taking credit card payments?